betterscientificsoftware/bssw.io/CuratedContent/CodedBiasMovie.md

 :--- | :---
 Resource name | *Coded Bias*, the movie
 Website | https://www.codedbias.com
-Focus | Social justice issues resulting from bias in software
+Focus | Social implications and impacts of bias in software

 Just as the FDA regulates and oversees the safety, effectiveness and quality of *vaccines*, there needs to be an FDA for *algorithms*.
 This is one of the take-aways